 Popularly known as an elephant food plant.
 These are found in huge quantities across Africa, where elephants eat, break and crush these plants.
 Which is the reason they grow more and more?
 Their straight burgundy succulent stems are covered with small green leaves.
 These stems can grow up to 30 ft tall, the condition is to grow in the ground in a mild winter climate.

-You need to grow Portulacaria afra in full sun to semi-shade, in the ground or in the containers.
+You need to grow Portulacaria afra in full sun to semi-shade, in the ground, or in the containers.
 A wonderful texture is added to mixed succulent containers by the vertical lines.
 You need to protect these succulents from freezing by overwintering indoors.
 This is an easy and perfect succulent for beginners, as it’s best for learning how to prune.
 You can propagate easily by stem cuttings or even individual leaves.

 4. Aeonium Kiwi

-In full sun, Aeonium Kiwi gets yellow and pink flashy color to its leaves that further increase the floral appeal and making it more beautiful.
+In full sun, Aeonium Kiwi gets yellow and pink flashy color to its leaves that further increase the floral appeal and make it more beautiful.
 To propagate you just need to cut the stem and plant it elsewhere.
 If you live in a cold region then place them indoors.
 You should continue watering only when you see signs of new growth.

 5. Graptopetalum paraguayense

 A flower-like rosette is formed by leaves at the end of semi-woody, curling stems.
 These plants grow up to 1 foot tall and may trail 3 feet long.
 You must grow them in full sun to partial shade and protect them from freezing.
-Its beautiful display is beckoning to bees and butterflies in spring.
-You can propagate ghost plant by stem cuttings or even leaf propagation.
+Its beautiful display is beckoning bees and butterflies in spring.
+You can propagate ghost plants by stem cuttings or even leaf propagation.